rflperry/rflperry.github.io/_pages/about.md

   - /about.html
 ---

 PhD student in statistics at the University of Washington in Seattle, advised by Daniela Witten.
-My current work and interests focus on uncertainty quantification after data-driven model/hypothesis selection.
+Currently working on uncertainty quantification after data-driven model/hypothesis selection.

 Previously:
 - Fulbright scholar with Bernhard Schölkopf at the [Max Planck Empirical Inference Department](https://is.mpg.de/employees/rperry)
 - Research Scientist and M.S. with Joshua Vogelstein in the [NeuroData Lab](https://neurodata.io/about).
 - B.S. in Applied Mathematics & Statistics from Johns Hopkins University.

+<!---
 Previous work has been on causal discovery, inference on network/temporal data, calibration, multitask fine-tuning of LLMs, and open source software development.

-<!---
 Otherwise preoccupied with (long-distance) cardio sports, dancing, board games, reading, and traveling.
  [traveling](https://www.google.com/maps/d/edit?mid=1rdoCbZ2kjhfwcyMsHvNRME3xW_HYIkDj&usp=sharing). --->

-## News
+## Recent updates
 - **04/2026** Our invited review paper "[Inference conditional on selection: a review](https://arxiv.org/abs/2604.09779)" is now on arXiv!
 We argue for conditional guarantees and provide a unifying perspective on strategies to obtain them.
 - **01/2025** Our preprint "[Post-selection inference for penalized M-estimators via score thinning](https://arxiv.org/abs/2601.13514)" is now on arXiv!
 I am particularly excited by this work as it presents novel Berry-Esseen-type bounds and general, simple-to-implement methodology ([see code](https://github.com/rflperry/m_estimation_SI)).
 - **12/2025** I will be presenting my work on asymptotic score thinning at the 2025 ICSDS conference in Seville!